mtacoustics/Landing-page/README.md

 # challenges
 Will up date this as I am working to ensure that I am targeting my weaknesses.
 As of now the only thing I had to really refresh is fixed positioning for the nav-bar, and the location of the header text over the img.
 Quick google search lead me down the right path.
+- Redesign tiles below header.
+They seem a little off looking on the websit I am mimicking.
+Believe I can design them better.

 # TODO